thehanriver/ESP-Skills/skills/cluster-1/10/code/README.md

-# Code Readme
+# Code Readme RTOS-Hardware Interrupt

-Please describe what is in your code folder and subfolders.
-Make it easy for us to navigate this space.
+Main folder has skill 10 c file and cmake

 Also
 - Please provide your name and date in any code submitted